tdauth/wc3lib/README.md

 The API documentation of the code contains much more information about the project than this overview. wc3lib does not support CASC archives from Warcraft III: Reforged yet.

+The Linux support is much better although wc3lib is cross-platform since the maintainer mainly uses Linux to develop and it is much easier to get the dependencies on Linux.

 ## Dependencies

 The project requires several external libraries.